Working with scientific literature - Impact, quality and finding

 Criticism of impact factors

 The main purpose of impact factors is that they allow a formalized, possibly objective and essentially automated assessment of individual scientists, research institutions or scientific journals in the vast and extremely diverse scientific enterprise.
-Hence it can be considered to be an efficient system of reputation building.
+Hence it used to be considered to be an efficient system of reputation building.

 - Quantity of publications does not imply quality